Misterio77/website/_src/index.md

 ## Occupation

-I'm about to graduate with a Bachelor of Computer Information Systems degree at [University of São Paulo](https://usp.br)'s [Institute of Mathematics and Computer Sciences](https://www.icmc.usp.br/en/).
+I've recently graduated as a Bachelor of Computer Information Systems at [University of São Paulo](https://usp.br)'s [Institute of Mathematics and Computer Sciences](https://www.icmc.usp.br/en/).

-I'm currently working at [U-Get](https://br.linkedin.com/company/u-get) as a DevOps Engineer.
+I'm currently working at [Zoocha](https://Zoocha.com) as a DevOps Engineer.

 ## Tooling